Beginning in 2021, PayPal allowed its users to start buying and selling cryptocurrency on its platform for as little as $1.

 For a deep dive into the fundamentals of crypto taxes, check out our

-Remember, converting cryptocurrency for fiat is considered a taxable event.
-You incur capital gains or losses depending on how the price of your crypto has fluctuated since you originally received it.
+.
+You incur capital gains or losses depending on how the price of your crypto has fluctuated since you originally received it. taxable event How do I report my taxes if I transferred my cryptocurrency?

 In its crypto documentation, PayPal explains that it participates in relevant